 4. Magnetic Books and Games

 These are fun at home, but also on the go.
 The pieces stick to the magnetic board, so it’s easier to keep hold of them on flights and car rides.
-Nova and Kit love this robot one, which has over 100 combinations.
+My two love this robot one, which has over 100 combinations.

 5. Map Puzzle